WELCOME TO THE PARISH CHURCH OF ST. JEROME

 MAY I TAKE COMMUNION?

-All persons are not only welcome, but encouraged to join us at Christ?s Table.
-Our custom is to come to the kneelers, kneel or stand there, and receive the Communion Bread in our open hands.
-After consuming the Bread, we receive the cup, guiding it to our lips with one hand for a small taste of Wine.
+All persons are not only welcome, but encouraged to join us at Christ's Table.
+Our custom is to kneel or stand at the altar rails, and receive the Bread in our open hands.
+After consuming the Bread, we receive the cup, by assisting the server to guide it to our lips.
 Children who have been baptized may receive Communion at the Parish Church of St. Jerome.
-Children who do not receive Communion are encouraged to accompany their parents to the altar rail, cross their arms over their chest, and receive a prayer of blessing.
+Children who do not receive Communion are encouraged to accompany their parents to the altar rail, cross their arms over their chest, and receive a blessing.

 HOW CAN I LEARN MORE?

 You can learn more about Christianity by becoming involved in our Parish community.
 As you make friends here, you will experience the love of Jesus Christ in action.
 You will also have the opportunity to ask questions through our Inquirer's Class and small study groups.
 When you worship with us, please be certain to sign our welcome card found in the Pew rack .
 We offer a wide variety of ministry and fellowship opportunities throughout the year.
 We hope you will join us.
 Our Clergy, Vestry, and active members all want to meet you and they will be glad to answer any questions you might have.

 HOW CAN I JOIN THE CHURCH?